 Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus. – Philippians 4:6-7

-Is your life marked by a state of continual peace, or one of constant uneasiness, worry and anxiety over nearly all things?
-As a child of God, no matter where you find yourself, know that Christ is right there with you.
-He knows your situation, your circumstances and your heart, and He promises never to forget or forsake you.
-Remember your hope and peace is in Christ, not in man or the things of this world!
+Is your life marked by a state of peace or one of constant uneasiness, worry, and anxiety over nearly all things?
+No matter where you find yourself, as a “child of God,” know that Christ is right there with you.
+He knows your situation, your circumstances, and your heart, and He promises never to forget or forsake you.
+Remember, your hope and peace are in Christ, not in man or the things of this world!

 Trusting in the Lord means: do you believe He will do all the things He has said He will do?
 If you are anxious, you are consciously (or subconsciously) thinking (and implying) that God doesn’t know what you need, or that He doesn’t know your circumstances and situation, or that maybe He can’t handle whatever is happening.
-We are to trust in the lord for all things – not just some things, and not only on Wednesdays, and not only when it’s convenient, etc. Furthermore, not trusting in God is making the omniscient, omnipresent, omnipotent Lord God Almighty small, and we must not do that.
-Remember, He is the God who simply spoke the entire universe (and all life) into existence!
+We are to trust in the Lord for “all things” – not just some things, not only on Wednesdays, not only when things are going well, not only when it’s convenient, etc. Furthermore, not trusting in God is making the omniscient, omnipresent, omnipotent Lord God Almighty small, and we must not do that.
+Remember, He is the God who simply “spoke” the entire universe (and all life) into existence!
 He is not a small God!
 Remember in Whom you have placed your faith: the most holy Lord God who created all things, heaven and earth, and who rules and reigns supreme over all matters.

 Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus. – Philippians 4:6-7